msa-em/cell-browser/01_introduction.md

 Representative microscopy images are visual communication tools used by microscopists to present the results of research to other scientists.
 The earliest representative microscopy images were hand drawings in [Micrographia](<wiki:Micrographia>) in 1665 by Robert Hooke.
 Nowadays, roughly three-quarters of publications in biomedical journals report at least one microscopy image [@doi:10.7554/eLife.55133].
-The images were chosen by an author to report on scientific findings in a static figure, which was necessary for scientific publication.
+Representative images were chosen by an author to report scientific findings in a static figure, which is necessary for publication.
-An un-spoken rule is that scientists trust the representative image is an honest and accurate summary of the experimental dataset.
+An un-spoken rule is that scientists trust the images are honest and accurate, so representative images are used as scientific evidence.
 However, microscopy image selection and quantitative analyses thereof are vulnerable to bias and deception [@doi:10.1242/jcs.261567].
 Aside from integrity, scientists can sincerely misinterpret observations.
-The problem is that it is difficult for readers to critically evaluate experiments that show representative images in static figures.
+The problem is that it is difficult for readers to critically evaluate experiments that show representative images.
 Furthermore, archival and review of primary microscopy data is disorganized and time-consuming if at all available.
-These limitations can be overcome with interactive visualization stategies like virtual nanoscopy [@doi:10.1083/jcb.201201140].
+These limitations can be overcome with interactive visualization stategies like [virtual microscopy](<wiki:Virtual_microscopy>).
-Virtual nanoscopy is the unbiased sampling and presentation of high-resolution microscopy data to readers in an interactive digital map; a microscopy map.
+An example, virtual nanoscopy [@doi:10.1083/jcb.201201140], was the unbiased sampling and presentation of high-resolution electron microscopy data to readers in an interactive digital map; a microscopy map.
-In practice, microscopy maps are easy to implement, but external links or software are required for the reader to browse the map [@doi:10.1242/jcs.262198].
+In practice, microscopy maps are easy to implement, but external links or software for publication [@doi:10.1242/jcs.262198].
-Here, microscopy maps were embedded into the article using cloud resources and open-source software to pilot virtual nanoscopy in the scientific literature.
+Here, cloud-based microscopy maps were embedded into the article to introduce virtual microscopy to the scientific literature.

 [Reproducibility](<wiki:Reproducibility>) is an essential principle of the [scientific method](<wiki:Scientific_method>) for acquiring knowledge and there is a contentious [reproducibility crisis](<wiki:Replication_crisis>) in science.
 From the perspective of biomedical researchers, the perceived cause is the pressure to publish [@doi:10.1371/journal.pbio.3002870].